gmadala/DP/README.md

 #Grunt tasks
 -----------------------

 The project uses Grunt for task automation.
+Use `grunt --help` to list out all available task and the definition.
 The primary tasks to be run from the terminal are as follows:

 #### server